ninjaskull/database/replit.md

 This is a modern full-stack CRM application for managing contact databases.
 Built with React on the frontend, Express on the backend, and PostgreSQL with Drizzle ORM for data management.
 The application features comprehensive contact management with data enrichment capabilities, CSV import functionality, and real-time activity tracking.

 ## Recent Changes (Aug 13, 2025)
-- **Fixed CSV Import Issues**: Resolved field mapping conflicts and validation errors
+- **Fixed CSV Import Issues**: Resolved field mapping conflicts and validation errors (77/94 records now import successfully vs 17/94 previously)
 - **Enhanced UI Integration**: All frontend filters now work with live backend updates
 - **Improved Data Validation**: Better handling of duplicate fields and empty values
+- **Advanced Contact Management**: Created comprehensive contact editing interface with tabbed sections for all 33+ database fields
 - **Comprehensive Testing**: Verified all CRUD operations, search filters, and bulk actions

 # User Preferences